A redesigned recertification exam for graduating physician assistants!

 How will the PANCE change?

 This new PANCE is designed to test your medical knowledge but may also focus up to 20% of the exam on general surgery topics and 5% of professional practice issues.
-Beginning in 2019, the PANCE will test your knowledge on diseases and disorders we will see most often as well as the knowledge and skills related to tasks you will be typically performing when treating patients.
+The PANCE will test your knowledge on diseases and disorders we will see most often as well as the knowledge and skills related to tasks you will be typically performing when treating patients.
 I know it sounds scary but we will give you peace of mind!

 As an emergency medicine physician assistant, if you diagnose a thoracic dissection, your job is not to manage the thoracic dissection but to find assistance.
 Therefore, thoracic dissection is considered a Level 1 area topic; you diagnose and get help.